NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: State Estimation

 \ph{HeRO Architecture} The proposed architecture, shown in~\autoref{fig:hero}, considers redundancy and heterogeneity in both sensing and estimation algorithms.
 It is designed to expect and detect failures while adapting the behavior of the system to ensure safety.
 To this end, we present HeRO, Heterogeneous and Resilient Odometry estimator~\cite{hero2019isrr}: a framework of estimation algorithms running in parallel supervised by a resiliency logic.
 Resilience logic has three main functions: a) perform confidence tests in data quality (measurements and individual estimations) and check health of sensors and algorithms; b) re-initialize those algorithms that might be malfunctioning; c) generate a smooth state estimate by multiplexing the inputs based on their quality.
 The output of this resiliency logic, which includes a \emph{state quality} measure, is used by the guidance and control system to determine the best mode of operation that ensures safety (see, for instance, the NeBula interconnections between Perception and Planning modules in~\autoref{fig:nebula_architecture}).
 For example, guidance and control could switch to pure velocity control if the position estimates are unhealthy or issue a stop command if both position and velocity estimates are unreliable.

 \ph{Heterogeneous complementary algorithms} In addition to selecting heterogeneous sensing modalities, HeRO uses heterogeneous odometry algorithms, \emph{e.g.}, LiDAR-inertial (LIO), visual-inertial (VIO), thermal-inertial (TIO), kinematic-inertial (KIO), contact-inertial (CIO) or RaDAR-inertial (RIO), running in parallel to decrease the probability of a state estimation failure.
 The key idea behind HeRO is that any single state estimation source can carry errors, either due to failures in sensor measurements, algorithms or both, but having a complete failure becomes increasingly rare as the number of heterogeneous parallel approaches increases.
 HeRO is front-end agnostic, accepting a various algorithmic solutions and with the ability to incorporate either tightly or loosely coupled approaches.
 However, to take advantage of all possible mobility modes, there is a need for estimating position, orientation, velocity and, ideally, acceleration.
 HeRO is tailored to incorporate a vast variety of estimation algorithms. \autoref{fig:hero} depicts the main sensor and algorithmic solutions developed and used by team CoSTAR in the DARPA Subterranean Challenge.
-As an example, in the following we describe one of the main state estimation approaches of NeBula: a LiDAR-inertial odometer.
+Our solution considers software-synchronized sensors (common clock synchronization after initialization), with extrinsic calibrations roughly obtained from the robot model designs and fine tuned used optimization approaches such as Kalibr (camera-imu)~\cite{FurgaleRehderEtAl2013,RehderNikolicEtAl2016} or LiDAR-align (LiDAR-LiDAR)~\cite{ethz_lidar_align}; or by aligning with the robot manufacturer frames.
+We rely on a variety of in-house and open-source algorithms for sensor fusion.
+A few examples are as follows: WIO uses an Extended Kalman Filter (EKF) to fuse the measurements of the wheel encoders and those from an IMU.
+CIO also takes advantage of an EKF but this time including the modelling of the contacts~\cite{lew2019contact}.
+The optical flow approach (OF), VIO, and thermal imagery fusion (TIO) leverage a combination of opensource and commercial solutions, including \revv{PX4Flow \cite{px4Flow}, ORBSLAM \cite{murORB2}, Qualcomm VI-SLAM~\cite{qualcommtechnologiesinc.MachineVisionSDK}, and the MiT KimeraVIO \cite{Rosinol20icra-Kimera}, ROTIO~\cite{khattak19}}, among others.
+The RIO algorithm is our own development presented in~\cite{RIO2020}.
+Finally, the fusion of LiDAR scans with IMU measurements is done by combining our LOCUS scan matching~\cite{LOCUS} with IMU measurements, either using our Kalman filter variant (AMCCKF~\cite{SeyedAMCCKF21}) or a factor graph optimization.
+As an example, in the following we describe the latter LiDAR-inertial odometer.